EventStore/EventStore/docs/cluster.md

 ### Leader election timeout

-The leader elections are separate to the node gossip, and are used to elect a node as Leader and assign roles to the other nodes.
+The leader elections are separate to the node gossip, and are used to elect a node as Leader.

 In some cases the leader election messages may be delayed, which can result in elections taking longer than they should.
-If you start seeing election timeouts in the logs or if you've needed to increase the gossip timeout due to a congested network, then you should consider increasing the leader election timeout as well.
+If you start seeing election timeouts in the logs or if you have needed to increase the gossip timeout due to a congested network, then you should consider increasing the leader election timeout as well.

 | Format               | Syntax                                  |
 |:---------------------|:----------------------------------------|